msadoq/project-js/GPCCHS_E_VIS/src/client/src/impl/js/client/README.md

 Launch client with hot reload:
 > npm run start-hot

-## Build and run bundled version
+# Package and run bundled project

-Build both main and renderer process bundles:
-> npm run build

-Launch bundled client:
-> npm start
+See PACKAGE.md.

 ## Other procedures